novaleafoahu/leafyvillage_portfolio/content/project/cucumbers/index.md

 ### Fertilizing 💪
+In this section, I will show how I calculated each fertilizer for use in my garden.
+Fertilizing is **real** important for healthy plants and consistent high quality cucumbers and yields.

 {{% callout note %}}

-I typically allow the cucumbers plants to grow for 5-6 months starting in April when they are transplanted.
-That is around 20-24 weeks of growth once they are in the ground.
+I typically allow cucumbers plants to grow for ~5 months starting in April when they are transplanted.
+That is around ~20 weeks of growth once they are planted.
 I divide the required fertilizer by the total weeks to get the weekly serving size.
-Fertilizing is real important for a healthy plants and consistent high quality cucumbers and yields.

 {{% /callout %}}